jlioanag/obsidian/Zettlekasten/A does B sentence logical trios.md

 ![[Pasted image 20230909110837.png]]
 "As for the ball, I throw it at Sakura."

-> When we change a non-logical particle the logic sticks. *But if we change the logical particles, they change.*
+> When we change a non-logical particle the logic sticks. *But if we change the logical particles, the logic changes.*

 ___
 # References